CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-estimating-developer-pain.md

 ## **1. Introduction**
 Developers are rife with stories about late projects.
 Management’s unreasonable expectations combine with developers' struggles to code vague requirements.
-There are many common problems with estimation.
-Yet, what are some of the benefits?
-What are we getting out of time estimation in development?
+Despite these challenges, there are tangible benefits.
+The primary question is, what are we getting out of time estimation in development?

 ## **2. Time Estimation On Hard Mode**
 <p align="center" width="100%">